 The state sport of Uttarakhand is football.
 Football was given the status of state sport in the year 2011 by the Sports Department during the BJP rule.
 Football is the most popular and popular sport in Uttarakhand.
 The game has produced many international players from the state, Who has won many medals at the national and international level.
 That is why football was declared a state sport.

 Association football, commonly known as football is the most popular sport in Uttarakhand.
-Football in Uttarakhand is administered by the Uttarakhand State Football Association and has its own men’s and women’s football team competing in Santosh Trophy and Senior Women’s National Football Championship respectively.
+Football in Uttarakhand is administered by the Uttarakhand State Football Association and has its own men’s and women’s football teams competing in Santosh Trophy and Senior Women’s National Football Championship respectively.
 It also has a state-level professional football league.

 Unofficial state symbols of Uttarakhand